crashlytics/backbone.statemanager/readme.md

 ## Getting Started

-Backbone.StateManager constructor takes two arguments, a state object and an options object, but neither is required.Passed in states will be automatically added and the options are set as an instance property.
+Backbone.StateManager constructor takes two arguments, a state object and an options object, but neither is required.
+Passed in states will be automatically added and the options are set as an instance property.

 ```coffee
   stateManager = new Backbone.StateManager